Who was Tantalus in Greek myth?

-Tantalus (TAN-ta-luss) was a Greek king (and a son of Zeus) who was so full of hubris that he thought he could fool the gods.
-When Zeus invited Tantalus to come up on Mount Olympos and eat dinner with the gods, Tantalus would steal the gods’ special food (ambrosia and nectar) to give to his friends back on earth!
+When Zeus invited Tantalus to come up on Mount Olympos and eat dinner with the gods, Tantalus plotted to steal the gods’ special food (ambrosia and nectar) and give it to his friends back on earth!

 Because of Tantalus’ hubris – thinking he was smarter than the gods – Tantalus’ children, Pelops and Niobe, and his grandchildren, Atreus and Thyestes, and his great-grandchildren, Agamemnon and Menelaus and Aegisthus, and their children Orestes, Electra, and Iphigeneia were all unlucky.